caumons/play/README.md

     play -t both .  ⇐ Default option.
 Plays audio and video files play -t auto .  ⇐ Uses the type from the first media file found

-Of course, you can mix all these options, e.g.:
+Of course, you can mix all these options, even with local and streaming files e.g.:

-    play -r audio.mp3 video.mp4 *.mkv folder
+    play -r audio.mp3 video.mp4 https://mydomain.com/mediafile *.mkv folder

 To play files already saved in a playlist you just need to tell *play* the list name: